codurance/site/careers/craftsman.md

 #### First phase

-We don't read boring CVs.
+We don't read boring CVs, but we love interesting stories.
 If you think Codurance is for you, **drop us a line at [hello@codurance.com](mailto:hello@codurance.com)** with a brief description of who you are.
-Things we care about include:
+Things we want to hear about include:

   * How passionate are you about software?
   * What does software craftsmanship mean to you?